KentDaet/Group-12-Mobile-Banking/README.md

 ITE Department

-# Course:
+# Course and Section :
-Bachelor of Science in Computer Science
+Bachelor of Science in Computer Science 3 C

 # Date:
 July 20, 2022